 Once a semester Prof. Ekmekçioğlu organizes the McMillan-Stewart Lecture on Women in the Developing World.

-Sponsor(s): The Promise Armenian Institute, Center for Near Eastern Studies, The Promise Institute for Human Rights, UCLA Center for the Study of Women, UCLA Armenian Law Students' Association,
+Sponsor(s): The Promise Armenian Institute, Center for Near Eastern Studies, The Promise Institute for Human Rights at UCLA School of Law, UCLA Center for the Study of Women, UCLA Armenian Law Students' Association,

 Armenian Museum of America,